Classification: Tyrosine Kinase Inhibitor

 Where do I get this medication?

-Imatinib is available through select specialty pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.
+Imatinib is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 Possible Side Effects of Imatinib

-There are a number of things you can do to manage the side effects of Imatinib.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of imatinib.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Nausea and/or Vomiting